tomxiong/docker-alpine/README.md

 The docker-alpine base on quantumobject/docker-baseimage but using alpine/edge image to create small container with runit.

-This image will be use to builds others image for [quantumobject](http://www.quantumobject.org) at the moment.
+This image will be use to builds others image for [quantumobject](http://www.quantumobject.org).
 It will be build periodical to make sure that any security update is include with the last version from alpine.

 ## Using docker-alpine as base image